-- Common mistakes: Principals often neglect to register their trademarks and domain names in Brazil, ignore the effect of transfer pricing rules (in exclusive distributorships) and do not undertake a due diligence on the distributor.
+- Common mistakes: Don’t forget to register your trademarks and domain names in Brazil, consider the effect of transfer pricing rules (in exclusive distributorships) and make sure you undertake a due diligence on the distributor.

-- Have a detailed agreement: Having a detailed agreement will avoid major risks and costs in the future.
+- Have a detailed agreement: This will avoid major risks and costs in the future.
 It is important that the agreement be reviewed by a Brazilian lawyer.

-When companies staring looking at entering the Brazilian market, they generally seek to sell their goods or services.
-This is invariably the cheapest option for foreign suppliers, although Brazil’s tax system often makes distributorships only viable in specific cases.
+Appointing a distributor is often the cheapest option for foreign suppliers looking to sell to the Brazilian market, although Brazil’s tax system often makes distributorships only viable in specific cases.

 Should you appoint an agent or a distributor?

 It depends.
-Often the decision between appointing an agent or distributor will depend on the sophistication of the buyers (and their willingness to deal with the stresses of importing goods into Brazil) and the taxes applicable to the product, service or IP right being supplied to Brazil.
+Often the decision between appointing an agent or distributor will depend on the sophistication of the buyers (and their willingness to deal with the bureaucracy and risks of importing goods into Brazil) and the taxes applicable to the product, service or IP right being supplied to Brazil.

-In addition to the problems involving Brazil’s mandatory laws applicable to agents, appointing an agent places the commercial risk on the final customer, which is seldom welcome by them.
-Furthermore, it leaves all problems of dealing with the bureaucracy to clear customs (in the case of goods) or make foreign international payments and withhold the relevant taxes (in the case of services).
+In addition to the problems involving Brazil’s mandatory laws applicable to agents, appointing an agent places the commercial risk on the final customer, which is seldom welcomed by them.
+Furthermore, it leaves the customer with the burden of dealing with the bureaucracy to clear customs (in the case of goods) or making foreign international payments and withholding the relevant taxes (in the case of services and IP rights).
 Hence, appointing an agent is only suitable in very specific cases.

 Are there any formalities required for the appointment of distributors?
 What if there is no formal contract with the distributor?

-No. Distributors may be appointed even by an oral agreement (although proving its contents before a court can be complicated) but an appointment that is made informally or via an agreement that is signed by the parties in Brazilian territory and without an express clause choosing that a foreign law govern the agreement will mean that the Brazilian Civil Code will apply to the parties to the distributorship.
+No. Distributors may be appointed orally or by conduct (and proving the contents before a court can be complicated).
+However, an appointment that is made informally or via an agreement that is signed by the parties in Brazilian territory and without an express clause choosing that a foreign law govern the agreement will mean that the Brazilian Civil Code will most likely govern the distributorship.